Elitch Gardens: Move to new location

 In 1985, management and ownership of the park was assumed by Buddy Gurtler's son, Sandy Gurtler.
 At its historic location the park had no expansion space, and the family had long planned to relocate to a larger location.
 The city of Denver provided a location in the Central Platte River Valley, an area that was once a Superfund cleanup site.

 On May 27, 1995, Elitch's opened at its new downtown location with fifteen of its twenty major rides from the old location.
 The new location sits adjacent to Interstate 25 between Empower Field at Mile High and Ball Arena.
 It is currently one of the few downtown amusement parks in the United States.

 At the old location, separate arson events a day apart in November 1995 destroyed the arcade building and heavily damaged the Splinter water ride and Wildcat roller coaster.

 Following two seasons at its new location with attendance of about one million (versus 750,000 for the last season at its old location) and a second season goal of 1.2 million, the park was sold to Premier Parks who subsequently purchased all Six Flags parks.
 The park operated as 'Six Flags Elitch Gardens' until 2006.
 CNL Lifestyle Properties purchased Elitch Gardens from Six Flags in 2007 and leased it back to PARC Management.
 The park was rebranded simply as 'Elitch Gardens'.
-In 2011 CNL terminated its lease with PARC Management.
+In 2011, CNL terminated its lease with PARC Management.
 Then Herschend Family Entertainment was chosen to operate the park, Herschend Family Entertainment operated the park until 2015 when Premier Parks, LLC, the current operator of the park took over.

 Redevelopment

 The 28 acre site of the former amusement park has undergone redevelopment as Highlands' Garden Village.
 The site won the Environmental Protection Agency's 2005 Overall Excellence in Smart Growth award for its new urbanism development of 308 housing units and a variety of office and retail spaces.
 The site maintained many of the old trees and other park elements, including the historic Elitch Theatre, the entertainment gazebo, and the structure that once housed the carousel, which is now a picnic structure.
-The new development exceeded Colorado's Built Green and Energy Star programs and also used recycled construction materials Wal-Mart Stores Inc. wanted to build one of its Neighborhood Market grocery stores at the site, but neighborhood residents protested the store, saying they didn't want a Wal-Mart in the area.
+The new development exceeded Colorado's Built Green and Energy Star programs and also used recycled construction materials Walmart Stores Inc. wanted to build one of its Neighborhood Market grocery stores at the site, but neighborhood residents protested the store, saying they didn't want a Wal-Mart in the area.
 In the fall of 2004, Wal-Mart decided not to build it.
 Sunflower Farmers Market announced they would anchor the center with a grocery store in July 2005.
 In January 2009 the Sunflower Market retail building at HGV Green Commons was designated as the first LEED core and shell Gold Supermarket in the United States.